-The new design development is adopted for creating a new component or a complete physical assembly of objects such as a mobile phone,machine, automobile etc. This process is initiated by high end technology experts in their respective field of work.
-New design is developed while taking in count some specifically new features to be given by a brand for a product already available in market or to implement a recent advancement in the field of science & technology and a marketing strategy directed by manufacturing firm or the brand.
-This is very critical thing for a manufacturing firm as it requires deeper knowledge, costly workforce and intensive testing.
+The new design development is adopted for creating a new component or a complete physical assembly of objects such as a mobile phone, machine, automobile etc. This process is initiated by high-end technology experts in their respective field of work.
+The new design is developed while taking in count some specific new features to be given by a brand for a product already available in the market or to implement a recent advancement in the field of science & technology and a marketing strategy directed by the manufacturing firm or the brand.
+This is a very critical thing for a manufacturing firm as it requires deeper knowledge, costly workforce and intensive testing.

 2. Modification in Existing Design

-A manufacturing firm designs a new product and launch it in the market.
-After that the design of product is influenced because of following reasons :-
+A manufacturing firm designs a new product and launches it in the market.
+After that, the design of the product is influenced because of the following reasons:-

-- Service related concern raised due to failure of any component at customer's end - Even after intensive testing and redesigning of the newly developed product under practical conditions, some glitches are left unresolved.
+- Service-related concern raised due to the failure of a component at the customer's end - Even after intensive testing and redesigning of the newly developed product under practical conditions, some glitches are left unresolved.
 These glitches comes into face at the customer's end and reported to the service team.
-The service team studies the problem and inform the design team about what changes are required to implemented in the product so that the concerned problem may not arise in future.
-The design team changes the design and after passing the successful testing, the modified design is implemented permanently in the product to be manufactured by production unit.
+The service team studies the problem and informs the engineering design team about what changes are required to be implemented in the product so that the concerned problem may not arise in the future.
+The design team changes the design and after passing the successful testing, the modified design is implemented permanently in the product to be manufactured by the production unit.

-- Customer's feedback : The marketing section of a manufacturing firm keeps in touch with the customers buying their product.
-They consistently extracts from them the feedback about their product and periodically gets the design modified by the design team according to the customer's requirements.
+- Customer's feedback: The marketing section of a manufacturing firm keeps in touch with the customers buying their product.
+They consistently extract from them the feedback about their product and periodically gets the design modified by the design team according to the customer's requirements.

-- Cost saving : Sometimes, the manufacturing firm finds new type of material that is cheaper in cost than the existing material used to manufacture the product and efficient in output as much as the one in action.
+- Cost saving: Sometimes, the manufacturing firm finds a new type of material that is cheaper in cost than the existing material used to manufacture the product and efficient in output as much as the one in action.
 This material is implemented to save the cost of making the product.
-Also, the shape and size of product gets modified sometimes for cost saving.
+The shape and size of the product can also be modified for cost saving.

-- Government Norms and requirements : The government and law of a nation sometimes amends the norms and condition applicable to the use of a product consumed by their citizens.
-The engineering team has to change the design in order to abide by the new laws and norms applicable to their product so that the law could not become an obligation in the path of their product's sale.
+- Government Norms and requirements: The government and law of a nation periodically amend the norms and regulations applicable to the use of a product consumed by their citizens.
+The engineering team has to change the design in order to abide by the new laws and norms applicable to their product so that the law could not become an obligation in the path of their organizational success.

-- Better aesthetics : The aesthetic looks of a products like automobiles, furniture etc. marginally affects the sale.
+- Better aesthetics: The aesthetic looks of products like automobiles, furniture etc. marginally affect their sale.
 Therefore, the manufacturing firm keeps changing the design for better looks.